Vaccines are vital but they must go hand-in-hand with good hygiene to fight disease

 Almost one year ago, we examined the delivery of immunisation integrated with hygiene as a ‘no regrets’ intervention on the frontlines of the pandemic (PDF).
 Scaling up hygiene behaviour change and handwashing facilities, alongside water and sanitation services, has never been more urgent – these interventions continue to lag behind as a long-term disease prevention measure.
 Equally, the COVID-19 pandemic will not be brought under control without equitable access to vaccines.

-This is why we fully support the WHO Vaccine Equity Declaration, which urgently calls for the equitable rollout of COVID-19 vaccines, starting with vaccinations for all healthcare workers and those at the greatest risk of contracting COVID-19.
+This is why we fully support the WHO Vaccine Equity Declaration, which urgently calls for the equitable rollout of COVID-19 vaccines, including vaccinations for all healthcare workers, people at greatest risk of contracting COVID-19 and marginalised populations with limited access to health services and resources to practice broader public health measures.
 This is an important opportunity to bring together the vital services of hygiene and vaccination, using the reach of an established delivery mechanism such as immunisation as an additional entry point to reach everyone, everywhere with WASH.

 Joint interventions are proven to enhance cost- and time-effectiveness, reach underserved populations and amplify synergistic impacts.
 Routine immunisation services also reach more children than any other health intervention.
 These services can be enhanced to reach children and their caregivers with hygiene interventions too.
 This not only delivers a comprehensive approach to disease control, but can also strengthen uptake and trust of the immunisation programme.